 One definition of development might be "evolution of new ways humans organize ourselves by".
 On whatever scale human organization could be around kinship ( our selfish genes), culture, resources or, perhaps, ideas.
 Published by the Guardian as a "Long Read" Stephen Metcalf's "Neoliberalism: the idea that swallowed the world" examines and critiques the evolution and current insidious dominance of perhaps the most pervasive organizing principle in modern development and politics.
-By following the evolution of Austrian economist Hayeck's "Big Idea",its spread and its consequences Metcalf made me think of so many effects neo-liberalism has on me, the people around me and the development spaces in which I work.
+Stephen Metcalf tracks the evolution of Austrian economist Hayeck's "Big Idea",its spread and its consequences.
+He made me think of so many effects neo-liberalism has on me, the people around me and the development spaces in which I work.

 My summary is that a Neoliberal lens shows us the price of everything but the value of nothing.
 We launched ourselves on our price-not-value development trajectory- not because it is the only, or necessarily the best, way to organize ourselves but simply because for a constellation of factors a Big Idea gained dominance.
 Metcalf says it makes us "a society governed by nothing but transactional self-interest ".
 The article is a counterpoint to "Atlas Shrugged", Ayn Rand's classic eulogy to transactional humanity which I explored in a recent post. .
 Read Metcalf's whole piece here or start with an appetizer in these excerpt tit-bits:.